The Untold Truth

 The Untold Truth is the only studio album by American rap duo Illegal, composed of rappers Jamal and Mr. Malik.
-It was released on August 24, 1993 through Rowdy Records with distribution via Arista Records.
-Recording sessions took place from late Fall 1992 to mid-Summer 1993 at D.A.R.P.
-Studios in Atlanta, at Soundtrack Studios in New York City and at BMV Digital Studios in Newark.
-Production was handled by nine record producers, including Dallas Austin, Diamond D, Erick Sermon, Biz Markie and Lord Finesse.
+It was released on August 24, 1993, through Rowdy Records with distribution via Arista Records.
+The recording sessions took place from late Fall 1992 to mid-Summer 1993 at D.A.R.P.
+Studios in Atlanta, at Soundtrack Studios in New York City, and at BMV Digital Studios in Newark.
+The album was produced by Dallas Austin, Diamond D, Erick Sermon, Biz Markie, and Lord Finesse, among others.

-The album peaked at #119 on the Billboard 200 and #19 on the Top R&B/Hip-Hop Albums.
+The album peaked at No. 119 on the Billboard 200 and No. 19 on the Top R&B/Hip-Hop Albums.
 It spawned three singles: "Back in the Day", and the Kris Kross/Da Youngsta's diss tracks "Head or Gut" and "We Getz Busy".